Sruthisk10/WeatherDataSimulation/README.md

 > weathersimulation.jar

-A versioned jar with a similar name would be found in the target folder which does not have the Main Class preset.
+After importing the project and building using maven, a versioned jar with a similar name would be found in the target folder which does not have the Main Class preset.

 ### Execution Procedure
 ##### Modes